alyulina/spoon-billed-sandpiper/README.md

 this could be potentially relevant later? https://stackoverflow.com/questions/37142638/how-to-compute-contour-for-a-triangular-grid-with-matplotlib

+waiting for the numbers form Mateusz + NEED TO LEARN HOW TO DO INTERPOLATION IN PYTHON

 **How to do things:**
 - generate points (`make points.ipynb`) + an input file (`RNS_input.txt`) with mu, sigma, alpha, beta, and the output file name and location (`make shs.ipynb`)